engineergrowth/DEHub/02_foundations/README.md

 Before diving into SQL, Python, and pipelines, it’s essential to understand the foundational concepts of data engineering.
 These topics form the basis of data storage, processing, and transformation.
 Mastering them will set you up for success as you progress in your data engineering journey. 🚀

 ---
 ## **📚 Learn**

 ### **1. Database Design**
 Organizing data into structured tables and defining relationships is a core part of data engineering.
 Understanding database design helps ensure efficient data storage and retrieval.
+*(Note: Some of these database design courses are very long and detailed.
+Below are suggestions on what to focus on, depending on your goals.)*

 🌟 **Key Concepts:**
 - **Normalization:** Breaking data into smaller tables to reduce redundancy.
 - **Schema Design:** Structuring data logically to meet specific use cases.

+### **What to Focus On**
+- **If You’re Just Getting Started**:
+  - Learn the basics of **normalization** and why it matters.
+Focus on 1NF, 2NF, and 3NF—these will cover most beginner needs.
+  - Watch the first 20–30 minutes of a video to understand schema basics.

+- **If You’re Building a Project**:
+  - Focus on schema design for your specific use case (e.g., star vs. snowflake schema for analytics).
+  - Skip normalization theory unless your project demands highly optimized data structures.

+- **If You Want In-Depth Knowledge**:
+  - Work through a full course to understand advanced topics like indexing, denormalization, and database optimization.

 🌟 **Resources:**
 - 📝 <a href="https://www.guru99.com/database-normalization.html" target="_blank" rel="noopener noreferrer">Normalization Explained (Guru99)</a>